-The global market for plant protein ingredients is estimated at $6.3 billion, with expectations to exceed $34 billion by 2020.
+The global market for plant protein was recorded at $8.3 billion in 2016, with expectations to exceed $14 billion by 2022, according to a study conducted by Mordor Intelligence.
 Growth is largely driven by the increasing demand for functional foods in the food and beverage industry.
 At present, soy is the most common source of plant protein, capturing 77% of the plant protein ingredients market share.
 However, soy has some significant drawbacks: It contains allergens and anti-nutritional factors, has flavor issues and some of it is produced from GMO seeds.
 Despite its disadvantages, soy is the most popular plant protein source in the market thanks to its low production costs.

 Pea protein which is already used in food applications such as bakery and snacks, has high nutritional values, does not contain allergens and is produced from non GMO seeds.

 Equinom is breeding lines with enhanced levels of protein, a neutral savory flavor, and other nutritional benefits based on market needs.
 With significantly higher levels of protein produced per MT, we are helping food manufacturers and growers realize increased returns in the pea market.

 - Protein levels of at least 30%, compared to 20% in existing varieties

 - An amino acid score of 1 according to the FAO guidelines compared to only 0.81 in existing varieties